Azure/azure-sdk/docs/java/introduction.md

     // private fields for all settable parameters
     ...

+    // This is the public constructor used to create the service client, so a public access modifier
+    // makes sense here.
+This is required, and it is intended to prevent any public constructors
-    // public constructor - this is the only available front door to creating a service client instance public <service_name>ClientBuilder() {
+    // in the service client itself, because we do not want to allow users to create a service client
+    // directly.
+    public <service_name>ClientBuilder() {
         // any initialization necessary for the builder }